porcinus/FreeplayInfo2Overlay/README.md

 - 0.1d : Added low battery icon (gpio input if set using -lowbatpin, plus use -lowbatreverselogic if reversed logic).
 - 0.1e : Adapt program to updated img2dispmanx, No more need to set width and height.
 - 0.1f : Now fully work in non blocking mode.

+### freeplay_overlay_config.sh/gpio-input-detect
+- 0.1a : Initial release, need to be tested on multiple device.

 # Provided scripts :
 - compile.sh : Compile all cpp files.
 Require libgd-dev, zlib1g-dev, libfreetype6-dev, libpng-dev, libjpeg-dev.